Leapin' leprechauns, it's Guinness records day

 "We believe that a record for leprechauns belongs to its native soil and we're really pleased to bring it back to Ireland," Derek Mooney from Ireland's RTE Radio One said.

-To mark the special day, 91-year-old Bernice Mary Bates was officially recognized as the oldest yoga teacher at the Mainlands Retirement Community Center in Pinellas Park, Florida.
+To mark the special day, 91-year-old Bernice Mary Bates was officially recognised as the oldest yoga teacher at the Mainlands Retirement Community Centre in Pinellas Park, Florida.

 Nearby, 221 school children from Longleaf Elementary School in New Port Richey, Florida were involved in setting the largest hula hoop workout record.